 Organs of the body | Their Locations and Internal Functions

 An organ is a structure that has a specific shape and function in the body.
-And there are approximately 74 major organs in the human body that combine to form organ systems.
-The essential organs in different human anatomy locations are as below.
+The human body has approximately 74 significant organs, either big or small, that form organ systems together.

 1. Organs of Digestion: Esophagus, Stomach, liver, pancreas, small intestine, large intestine, rectum, anus, and mesentery.